jrfinkbeiner/graphcore_snn/initial_feature_request/README.md

 ### 1. Efficient LIF

 First, the idea would be to have an efficient implementation of the LIF block, similar to the implementation of the poplibs LSTM/GRU.
-It would be useful if both linear/dense transformations as well as convolutions would be supported, but probably this would be implemneted in two separate layers?
+It would be useful if both linear/dense transformations as well as convolutions would be supported, but probably this would be implemneted in two separate modules?
 <img src="./drawings/snn_layer.svg">

 As the output of a LIF layer represent spikes, which are mostly zero, it would probably be most efficient to handle the spikes as sparse, rather than dense tensors.
 As the sparsity structure changes every timestep, support of some for of dynamic sparsity is necessary in order to realize sparse LIF layers.